 • No coffee scoop?
 Scoop by rounded tablespoons.

-• Each batter ball should weigh just over 1 ounce.
+• Each dough ball should weigh just over 1 ounce.

-• BONUS RECIPE: Flourless Chocolate Chip Peanut Butter Cookies: Same method as above, just fold in 3 ounces chocolate chips into batter after Step 2, then flatten with the back of a spoon, instead of a fork.
+• BONUS RECIPE: Flourless Chocolate Chip Peanut Butter Cookies: Same method as original, just fold in 3 ounces chocolate chips into dough after Step 2, then flatten by hand or with the back of a spoon, instead of a fork.
 This version makes about 16 cookies.

 about a baker’s dozen (13 cookies)